Dave-McCraw/pkg-emoncms/docs/install.md

 In order to access the OpenEnergyMonitor apt repository you need to add a line to your apt.sources configuration file.

-If you don't know your distribution, you can get it by running `lsb_release -cs` (you may need to run `sudo apt-get install lsb-release` first).
+You need to specify your distribution by substituting out `<DISTRO>` in the following command.

-Now run the following command, substituting `<DISTRO>`:
+At the time of writing the supported values for <DISTRO> are `wheezy` and `quantal` only:

-    sudo echo "deb http://emon-repo.s3.amazonaws.com <DISTRO> unstable" >> /etc/apt/sources.list
+    sudo sh -c "echo 'deb http://emon-repo.s3.amazonaws.com <DISTRO> unstable' >> /etc/apt/sources.list"

 ### Install emoncms